Progress Measurement for Canada’s Sustainable Development Goals

 3.1.1 Percentage of Canadians who report eating fruits and vegetables 5 or more times per day Increase

-3.3.1 Percentage of the population that is overweight or obese Decrease
+3.3.1 Proportion of the population living with obesity Decrease

-3.6.1 Percentage of Canadians who perceived their overall health and social well-being as very good to excellent Increase
+3.7.1 Percentage of Canadians who perceived their overall health as very good to excellent Increase

 4.1.1 High school completion rate Increase